 Making a decision while choosing the right pimple medication can be daunting and difficult.
 Using incorrect products can lead to scarring, increased acne flare-up, clogged pores, and dry skin.
 While selecting acne medication, it is important to remember certain tips –

-- Use a topical cream that contains tea tree oil, salicylic acid or retinoid.
+- Use a topical cream that contains salicylic acid or retinol.

-- Do not consume oral medication for pimples without the guidance of a dermatologist.
+- Do not consume oral acne medication without the prescription of a dermatologist.

-- Always do a patch test before using the product all over your face.
+- Always do a patch test before using the acne products like creams and face wash.
 You can do a patch test behind your earlobe or on the inside of your wrist.

-- If the pimples do not show any sign of improvement over the course of 6 weeks, it is best to visit a dermatologist for a better treatment.
+- If the pimples do not show any sign of improvement over the course of 6 weeks, it is best to visit a dermatologist for professional treatments.

-While using any form of pimple removal medicines, there are certain ingredients to look for.
+While using any form acne medications, there are certain ingredients to look for.
 Here is a list of beneficial ingredient that works successfully in controlling and healing acne.
-They are regarded as the best tablets for pimples on face by dermatologists.
+They are regarded as the best tablets for pimples by dermatologists.

 - Topical retinoid medicines, such as Tretinoin (Retin-A), Adapalene (Differin), and Tazarotene (Tazorac) – Helpful in unclogging pores, reducing acne breakouts, and help in better absorption of other creams.